-Seasonal influenza (flu) is a common respiratory tract infection caused by human seasonal influenza viruses.
+Seasonal influenza is a common respiratory tract infection caused by human seasonal influenza viruses.
 It is totally different from avian influenza and influenza pandemic.
-In Hong Kong, it is usually more common in periods from January to March and from July to August.
+In Hong Kong, seasonal influenza is usually more common in periods from January to March and from July to August.

-For more details on influenza and its prevention, please refer to Influenza.
+For more details on seasonal influenza and its prevention, please refer to Influenza.